mkeeter/raven/README.md

 --------------------------------------------------------------------------------

-The Varvara implementation (`raven-varvara`) includes all peripherals, and has been tested on many of the
+The Varvara implementation (`cardinal-varvara`) includes all peripherals, and has been tested on many of the
 [flagship applications](https://wiki.xxiivv.com/site/roms.html)
 (Left, Orca, Noodle, Potato).